jsfowles/rumbl/README.md

   * Start Phoenix endpoint with `mix phoenix.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser. to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more